NXP/isochron/docs/isochron-send.8.md

     requests the kernel to change its scheduling priority for the duration of the test.

+`-M`, `--cpu-mask` <`NUMBER`>

+:   a bit mask of CPUs on which the sender thread is allowed to be
+    scheduled.
+The other threads of the program are not affected by this selection.
+Optional, defaults to the CPU affinity of the isochron process.

 `-O`, `--utc-tai-offset` <`NUMBER`>

 :   the program uses the `CLOCK_TAI` time base for its timers and for